syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

 </tr>
 <tr>
 <td style="width: 182.986px;">Task items</td>
-<td style="width: 557.014px;">Set checkbox content control as first item of paragraph.</td>
+<td style="width: 557.014px;">Set checkbox content control as the first item of the paragraph.</td>
 </tr>
 </tbody>
 </table>

 ## Create Markdown elements

-You can create all the supported Markdown elements in Word document using .NET Word (DocIO) library and then save the Word document as Markdown file.
+Create all the supported Markdown elements in a Word document using the .NET Word (DocIO) library, then save a Word document as a Markdown file.

 ### Code blocks

 The Essential DocIO supports two types of code blocks in Word to Markdown conversion.

-* Indented code block: Set the paragraph style as “IndentedCode”.
+* Indented code block: Set the paragraph style as “IndentedCode.”
-* Fenced code block: Set the paragraph style as “FencedCode”.
+* Fenced code block: Set the paragraph style as “FencedCode.”

-The following code example shows how to create code blocks in Word document using DocIO.
+The following code example shows how to create code blocks in a Word document using DocIO.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}
 //Create a new Word document.
 using (WordDocument document = new WordDocument())
 {
-    //Add new section to the document.
+    //Add a new section to the document.
     IWSection section = document.AddSection();
-    //Add new paragraph to the section
+    //Add a new paragraph to the section.
     IWParagraph paragraph = section.AddParagraph();
-    //Append text to paragraph.
+    //Append text to the paragraph.
     IWTextRange textRange = paragraph.AppendText("Fenced Code");
-    //Add new paragraph to the section
-    paragraph = section.AddParagraph();
+    //Add a new paragraph to the section. paragraph = section.AddParagraph();
-    //Create user defined style as FencedCode.
+    //Create a user-defined style as FencedCode.
     IWParagraphStyle style = document.AddParagraphStyle("FencedCode");
-    //Apply FencedCode style for paragraph.
+    //Apply FencedCode style for the paragraph.
     paragraph.ApplyStyle("FencedCode");
     //Append text.
     textRange = paragraph.AppendText("class Hello\n{\n\tStatic void Main()\n\t{\n\t\tConsole.WriteLine(\"Fenced Code\")\n\t}\n}");
-    //Add new paragraph and append text to paragraph. section.AddParagraph().AppendText("Indented Code");
+    //Add a new paragraph and append text to the paragraph. section.AddParagraph().AppendText("Indented Code");
-    //Add new paragraph to the section
-    paragraph = section.AddParagraph();
+    //Add a new paragraph to the section. paragraph = section.AddParagraph();
-    //Create user defined style as IndentedCode.
+    //Create a user-defined style as IndentedCode.
     style = document.AddParagraphStyle("IndentedCode");
-    //Apply IndentedCode style for paragraph.
+    //Apply IndentedCode style for the paragraph.
     paragraph.ApplyStyle("IndentedCode");
     //Append text.
     textRange = paragraph.AppendText("class Hello\n\t{\n\t\tStatic void Main()\n\t\t{\n\t\t\tConsole.WriteLine(\"Indented Code\")\n\t\t}\n\t}");